theburningmonk/IntroductionToAOP/README.md

 IntroductionToAOP
 =================

-Code sample for my Introduction to AOP talk
+Demo code and slides for my Introduction to AOP talk